dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/physicians-and-queries/_index.md

 ### Query Impact

 Upon initiation of the query, the user will see a {{%button%}}Compute{{%/button%}} button below the template name.
-Click to compute the Pre-Query DRG, if not already showing.
+Click to compute the Pre-Query DRG if not already showing.
 Clicking this button will use currently assigned codes on the chart to compute a DRG.
-Once the pre-query DRG is completed, users will follow the standard process to send the query.
+Once the pre-query DRG is completed users will follow the standard process to send the query.

-When the query has been responded to, open the query to complete by clicking the envelope icon.
+When the query has been responded to, open the query to complete by clicking the **{{< rawhtml >}}<span style="color:#a00">RED ENVELOPE </span>{{< /rawhtml >}}** icon.
 Users will be able to compute a post-query DRG in order to capture impact.
 The previous DRG will auto-populate (unless the user added, deleted, or changed any codes, re-sequenced or changed the discharge disposition).
 If the pre-query DRG does not populate, it will need to be calculated again by clicking the {{%button%}}Compute Pre-DRG{{%/button%}} below the template name.
 Users will now also see a {{%button%}}Compute Post-DRG{{%/button%}} below the template name.

 Users can minimize the query as needed to add, delete, or otherwise change any codes before clicking compute.